PrecisionVISSTA/imputeMHealth/README.md

-This imputation R package for mHealth data was developed by Lauren Yoo, Kimberly Glass, and Arlene Chung through funding from the NIH NIBIB and Office of the Director as part of NIH Grant Number 5R01EB025024.
+This imputation R package for mHealth data was developed by Members of the Precision VISSTA tea (Lauren Yoo, Kimberly Glass, and Arlene Chung) through funding from the NIH NIBIB and Office of the Director as part of NIH Grant Number 5R01EB025024.

 Contact information: qubbdR01@gmail.com